Terradue/doc-developer-sandbox/source/reference/application/index.rst

 Possible values (for the single parameter)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the case of type="LiteralData" (or if the "type" is not defined), the parameter element can be defined with:
+In the case of type="LiteralData" (default "type" if not defined), the parameter element can be defined with:

 * **no values. e.g.:**